GoogleChrome/web.dev/src/site/content/en/blog/fetch-upload-streaming/index.md

 This shows how you can stream data from the user to the server, and send data back that can be processed in real time.

-Yeah ok it isn't the most imaginative example, I just wanted to keep it simple okay?
+Yeah ok it isn't the most imaginative example, I just wanted to keep it simple, okay?

 Anyway, how does this work?